Carnival in Venice

 • Sunday in the last weekend of carnival: The Flight of the Eagle on Piazza San Marco (has been cancelled for several years due to renovation works)

-• Tuesday, the last day of carnival: Flight of the Lion and final contest of the most beautiful mask on Piazza San Marco
+• Tuesday, the last day of carnival: Flight of the Lion (has been cancelled for some years) and final contest of the most beautiful mask on Piazza San Marco

 The “Carnevale di Venezia” starts with a pre-carnival week.
 The reason for the extra week is to spread the visitors.
 The official Carnival dates are: